AndreaMazzoleniOOI/OOI_Python-courses/README.md

 - Machine learning: Completed an Udemy course on scikit-learn.
 - CNN: Meet Pablo and Luis, my dog and cat.
 Built a CNN for classifying their pictures, my initial attempt with TensorFlow.
 Planning to delve deeper in the future.
 - Threading: Explores fundamentals of threading in Python.
-- Django-crushcode: Includes user login, user registration, weather scanner, and chat apps.
-More complex projects are on the horizon.
+- Django-crushcode: Includes user login, user registration, weather scanner, and chat (WIP) apps.
+More complex projects are on the horizon, most likely my personal website and an agenda platform for my father, who works as hairdresser.